 Stale food seized from eateries

-The city Corporation’s health wing continued inspections at eateries in the capital on the third consecutive day on Friday, in which stale food was seized from various establishments and notices were issued.
+The city Corporation's health wing continued its inspections of eateries in the capital on the third consecutive day, in which stale food was seized from various establishments and notices issued.
+At checks conducted at the Irani Restaurant in Nanthancode, cooking oil which has been reused several times, stale chicken, beef, chapati and green peas stored in the freezer were seized and destroyed.
+The team also seized eight kilograms of banned plastic carrybags from the restaurant.

-The teams carried out checks at the Peroorkada, Vattiyurkavu, Thirumala, Statue and Thampanoor regions.
-Five kilograms of stale chicken, potato curry and mayonnaise were seized from MRA Signature Bakery at Thirumala.
-The seized items were destroyed and notice was issued to the owner of the bakery.
+The health squad also found that Hotel Mooncity in the Medical College health circle and Geethanjali Tiffin Centre near Nanthancode have been functioning in unhygienic conditions.
+Improvement notices were issued to these establishments.
+Stale food was seized from the KP Students Centre boys’ hostel at Kunnukuzhy, after raids were conducted here based on complaints from students.

 - Comments will be moderated by The Hindu editorial team.